“[Herod] undertook a very great work, that is, to build of himself the temple of God.” -Flavius Josephus

 In the northwest corner was the Antonia Fortress where Roman soldiers were housed as well as a few offices for Roman government officials.

-With all the tax money plus many donations from wealthy Jews who had fled Roman rule, Herod’s Temple was indeed impressive and became his crowning achievement.
-It now had ample capacity to meet festival needs, it adhered to Jewish laws’ required dimensions, and Herod’s fame increased exponentially, making everyone happy.
+Built with the people’s tax money plus many donations from wealthy Jews who had fled Roman rule, Herod’s Temple was indeed impressive and became his crowning achievement.
+It now had ample capacity to meet festival needs, it adhered to Jewish laws’ required dimensions, and Herod’s fame increased exponentially.

-Unfortunately, Herod’s Temple didn’t last for too long.
+Unfortunately, Herod’s Temple did not last for too long.
 The Temple was destroyed in 70 A.D., four years after its completion.

 What remains of it today is a hotly contested area.
 Where the 35-acre Temple Mount is located is also home to the Muslim Al Aqsa mosque and the Dome of the Rock.
 Jews, Muslims, and Christians alike all claim the Temple site as their holy place, and protests and legal fights continue to this day.

-Next week, we’ll take a walk through Herod’s Temple, reliving what it might have been like to be a pilgrim visiting the Temple for a Jewish festival.
-We’ll walk through the gates, wander the plaza, and eventually make our way to the Holy of Holies as we discover the places where Jesus was and what He did during certain Biblical events such as when He turned over the money-changing tables and more.
+Next week, we will take a walk through Herod’s Temple, reliving what it might have been like to be a pilgrim visiting the Temple for a Jewish festival.
+We will walk through the gates, wander the plaza, and eventually make our way to the Holy of Holies as we discover the places where Jesus was and what He did during certain Biblical events such as when He turned over the money-changing tables and more.

 The Works of Josephus by Flavius Josephus (not an affiliate link) was an invaluable resource as I wrote this series.
 Though a Pharisee, Josephus is renowned as the foremost historian of Jesus’ time, often having firsthand knowledge of certain events.
 His works are a must-have resource for students, scholars, pastors, and anyone who wants to learn more about life in the first century and the New Testament.
 I highly recommend it!